Syndicode

 Types of quality assurance tests

-The components of quality assurance testing process
+The components of the quality assurance testing process

 As soon as the quality assurance engineers make sure that there are no system errors or bugs, the software can be deployed to production.